phenotypic/homebridge-web-sprinklers/README.md

 ## Scheduling

-When scheduling is enabled, the plugin will schedule watering so that it will finish however many minutes before sunrise you specify in `sunriseOffset`.
-Therefore, the start time will vary daily as a result of changing sunrise times and may also be affected by individual zone watering times (see [adaptive watering](#adaptive-watering)).
+When scheduling is enabled, the plugin will schedule watering so that it finishes however many minutes before sunrise specified `sunriseOffset`.

-E.g. If you have `2` zones, each zone will take `20` minutes to water, sunrise is at `07:40` and `sunriseOffset` is `60`, the watering start time will be: (`07:40` - `60`) - (`2` * `20`) = `05:00`
+When `synchronousWatering` is enabled, scheduled zone watering cycles are allowed to overlap.
+This is NOT enabled by default as most systems are incapable of supplying sufficient pressure to water multiple zones simultaneously.

+Start times will vary daily as a result of changing sunrise times.

 ## Adaptive watering

-When adaptive watering is enabled, the zone watering duration will be calculates simply as the difference between your specified minimum watering temperature and the next day's forecasted maximum temperature.
+When adaptive watering is enabled, the zone watering duration will be calculates simply as a percentage (`100` by default, unless specified in `zonePercentages`) of the difference between your specified minimum watering temperature and the next day's forecasted maximum temperature.

-E.g. If `minTemperature` is `10` and the maximum forecasted temperature is `25`, the total watering time per zone will be: `25` - `10` = `15` minutes
+E.g. If `minTemperature` is `10`, and the maximum forecasted temperature is `25`, the total watering time per zone will be: `25` - `10` = `15` minutes

-**Note:** If adaptive watering is disabled but scheduling remains active, each zone will be watered for the number of minutes specified in `defaultDuration`
+If adaptive watering is disabled, but scheduling remains enabled, each zone will be watered for a percentage (`100` by default, unless specified in `zonePercentages`) of the number of minutes specified in `defaultDuration`

 ## API Interfacing